TangoEnSkai/tangoenskai.github.io/about.md

 As an `ACM SIGCHI Communication Ambassador`, he wants to encourage researchers to engage with human/social aspects of technology, and HCI in order to tackle problems such as terminal disability and aging society with technology usage.

 He also runs several study groups with freelancers, software engineers, and postgraduate students to learn more deeply about `machine learning` (especially for reinforcement learning), and `web development` (Golang, React, Relay, TDD, DDD, modern programming paradigms).
-He is going to work for **[Mercari Inc.](https://about.mercari.com/)**, <u>which is the first in Japan to reach “unicorn” status</u> , as a **Software Engineer (Backend: Golang, Microservices)** from April 2019.
+He is going to work for **[Mercari Inc.](https://about.mercari.com/)**, *which is the first in Japan to reach “unicorn” status* , as a **Software Engineer (Backend: Golang, Microservices)** from April 2019.

 **Favourite quotes:**